agvaldezc/1Language/README.md

 # 1Language
 Interpreter control and request via app.
-Development using Swift 2.0
+Development using Swift 2.

+Property of CTI certified Translators and Interpretes